Watts-Lab/task-mapping/tasks/Find the Maximum.md

 ## Incentives
 Participants who completed the study were paid a total of $100: $10 for completing the individual tests; $30 for lab visit 1;
-and $60 for lab visit 2
+and $60 for lab visit 2.
+Groups were not explicitly paid for better performance, relying instead on intrinsic motivation through priming.